Services Map Clergy Catholicism Liberal Catholicism

 Since its inception in 1916, the Liberal Catholic Church has spread all over the world and now exists in more than 40 countries, yet remains a tiny movement.
 It is estimated that there are approximately 45,000 members of the Liberal Catholic Church worldwide.

-As it grew and became a worldwide movement differences of administration and policy arose within the Church so that today there are 6 distinct bodies within the liberal Catholic movement:
+As it grew and became a worldwide movement differences of administration and policy arose within the Church so that today there are 7 distinct autonomous jurisdictions within the Liberal Catholic Movement.

 1. The Liberal Catholic Church, London.
 England (Mother Jurisdiction)